Greek Gods & Manga – Library TBR

 • Ms. Marvel

-I think if I had to choose my favorite TV show that I watched this year, I think it would be Moon Knight.
+I think if I had to choose my favorite TV show that I watched this year, it would be Moon Knight.
 Moon Knight was grittier and I loved Layla El-Faouly (played by May Calamawy) as Scarlet Scarab.
 I’d love to see her pop up in other Marvel adaptations.
-Besides Moon Knight, I liked Peacemaker a lot which is interesting because Peacemaker was one of my least favorite characters in The Suicide Squad movie.
+Besides Moon Knight, I liked Peacemaker a lot which is interesting because Peacemaker was one of my least favorite characters in The Suicide Squad.
 I think Vigilante (played by Freddie Stroma) stole the show with his dark humor and one-liners.

 One surprise for me was how much I enjoyed Bridgerton.
-I’m not normally a big Victorian-era TV show person, but I found myself truly invested in the show.
+I’m not normally a big Victorian-era person, but I found myself invested in the show.
 I’m looking forward to Penelope’s (played by Nicola Coughlan) season even though I’m not a fan of Penelope and Colin together because he seems toxic.

 The last show I wanted to mention was Dopesick.
 Dopesick was a Hulu miniseries that focused on the Opioid epidemic.
 The acting in this is superb and finishing the show left me frustrated since the Purdue family will more than likely not face repercussions for what they started.